adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 - Newlib’s `printf` uses `_write` for output.
 - By providing your own `_write`, you make `printf` work on raw hardware (UART).
+- This is essential for debugging and for human-readable logs in embedded systems.

 ---

-## Task 17: Endianness & Struct Packing 🧩
+# Task 17: Endianness & Struct Packing 🧩
 > [concept] [debug]

 ## 🎯 Objective